laurentkempe/GitDiffMargin/README.md

 * Undo the change
 * Copy the old code into the clipboard
 * Copy a part of the old code by selecting it in the popup
-* Show the diff in configured Git external diff tool
+* Show the diff in Visual Studio Diff window except for Visual Studio 2010 which still use configured Git external diff tool
-* Navigate to previous/next change on the file
+* Navigate to previous/next change on the file using user defined keyboard shortcuts or the popup icons
 * Support Visual Studio 2013 Dark, Light and Blue Theme
 * Support zoom